 Research by the Pew Foundation shows that today, more than half of US youth between 18 and 24 years continue to live with their parents and rely on them for both material and emotional support.

 Yet, we expect the most vulnerable of young adults who are in foster care to survive alone in the adult world.
 They need parents and families to succeed and thrive.

 For More Teen Resources Visit:

 You can often see the results to the care and stability you invest in a teen in real time.
 Through your care, you will see older children learn skills and gain experiences they may have never known before: learning to ride a bike, cook, drive, study, and make plans for a job or college, each a building block for their future.
 You may teach them how to do their laundry and immediately they are able to use that skill to their benefit.
 Your unconditional commitment to a teen both supports them and our community, as they become emerging young adults, ready to contribute to their own wellbeing and that of our community.

 Teens in the Foster Care System are extremely vulnerable.
-Statistics show that 50% of youth aging out of the Foster Care System will become homeless and a large percent will end up incarcerated.
+Statistics show that 50% of youth aging out of the Foster Care System will become homeless, a large percentage will end up incarcerated and/or suffering from substance abuse.
 We also know that foster teens are a leading target of human and sex trafficking.
 Only a tiny percent will actually have received a college degree by the age of 26.

 As one of the most vulnerable populations in Santa Barbara County, we need unconditionally committed families who will walk alongside these youth, for the sake of love and community care.